 Cunard’s RMS.
-Carpathia was a single funnel four masted ship, originally designed for the immigration service, plying the north Atlantic between Europe and America.
+Carpathia was a single funnel, four masted ship.
+She was designed for the Cunard immigration service, plying the North Atlantic between Europe and America.
 Built by Swan Hunter & Wigham Richardson in Newcastle, Carpathia’s first voyage departed Liverpool on 5 May 1903, bound for New York.

 Cunard installed a high quality fit out aboard Carpathia, with third class accommodation being noticeably superior to what was offered on many rival liners of a similar size.
 Carpathia boasted numerous public rooms for third class passengers, as well as meals, which were included in the fare (this wasn’t always the case on other lines at the time).

-in 1904, Carpathia’s primary route was changed to take in a Mediterranean service.
-A major internal refit saw Carpathia’s accommodation modified to accommodate 100 first class, 200 second class and an 2,250 third class.
-This is a huge figure, meaning the Carpathia carried more people than the far larger QE2!).
+In 1904, Carpathia’s primary route was changed to take in the Mediterranean service.
+A major internal refit saw Carpathia’s accommodation modified.
+The ship was able to carry 100 first class, 200 second class and an 2,250 third class post-refit.
+This is a huge number of people, meaning the relatively small Carpathia carried more passengers than the far larger QE2!

-Carpathia became famous when she made a late night dash to rescue up the survivors of the ill-fated Titanic.
+Carpathia became famous across the world when she made a late night dash to rescue up the survivors of the ill-fated Titanic.
 Titanic struck an iceberg on 14 April 1912 at 11:40pm, causing the ship to sink early in the morning of 15 April 1912.

-Realising his ship was domed – Titanic’s Master, Captain E. J. Smith – ordered the international distress signal C.Q.D to be sent on the wireless radio.
-With few responses from nearby ships, the Titanic’s radio operators also opted to send the newer S.O.S message, which wasn’t widely used at the time.
+Realising the ship was domed, Titanic’s Master, Captain E. J. Smith, ordered the international distress signal C.Q.D (all stations – distress) to be sent on the wireless radio.
+With no nearby ships alerted, the Titanic’s radio operators also opted to send the newer S.O.S message; which wasn’t widely used at the time.

-At the same time, Carpathia’s wireless operator – Harold Cottam – was listening to messages being sent to Titanic from Cape Cod, Massachusetts, a Marconi wireless station was located.
+That same night, the Carpathia’s wireless operator, Harold Cottam, was listening to messages being sent to Titanic from Cape Cod, Massachusetts, where a Marconi wireless station was located.
 Cottam was actually off duty at the time, but had decided to listen in to the plethora of messages being sent to the White Star Liner.

-Carpathia’s bridge officers negotiated surrounding ice fields on her late night journey, while other crew members were instructed to rig up electric lighting on the side of the ship and prepare vacant cabins for survivors.
-Chefs were awoken to prepare hot meals and beverages while the ship’s doctors were briefed.
+Carpathia’s officers and crew negotiated surrounding ice fields on her journey.
+Other crew members were instructed to rig up electric lighting on the side of the ship and prepare vacant cabins for survivors.
+Cooks were awoken to prepare hot meals and beverages while the ship’s doctors were briefed.